adammhaile/ToolChanger.xyz/README.md

-# E3D_ToolChanger
+# ToolChanger.xyz

-Unofficial Notes and Docs on the E3D ToolChanger
+Unofficial Notes and Docs on the E3D ToolChanger, hosted at [ToolChanger.xyz](http://toolchanger.xyz)

 ## Setup